yanivnizan/knowledge-base/src/documents/unity/grow/Grow_GettingStarted.html.md

 	![alt text](/img/tutorial_img/unity_grow/import.png "import")

-4. Drag the "CoreEvents", "StoreEvents", "ProfileEvents" and "LevelUpEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
+4. Drag the `CoreEvents`, `StoreEvents`, `ProfileEvents` and `LevelUpEvents` Prefabs from `../Assets/Soomla/Prefabs` into your scene.
 You should see them listed in the "Hierarchy" panel.
-[This step is CRITICAL for proper setup]

 	![alt text](/img/tutorial_img/unity_grow/prefabs.png "Prefabs")

-5. In the menu bar go to **Window->Soomla->Edit Settings**:
+5. In the menu bar go to **Window > Soomla > Edit Settings**:

 	![alt text](/img/tutorial_img/unity_grow/soomlaSettingsAll.png "SOOMLA Settings")

 	a. **Change the value for "Soomla Secret"**: "Soomla Secret" is an encryption secret you provide that will be used to secure your data. **NOTE:** Choose this secret wisely, you can't change it after you launch your game!

-	b. **Copy the "Game Key" and "Environment Key"** given to you from the [dashboard](dashboard.soom.la) into the fields in the settings pane of the Unity Editor.
+	b. **Copy the "Game Key" and "Environment Key"** given to you from the [dashboard](http://dashboard.soom.la) into the fields in the settings pane of the Unity Editor.
 The "game" and "env" keys allow for your game to distinguish multiple environments for the same game.
-For example - you can choose to have a playground environment for your game's beta testers which will be segregated from your production environment and will thus prevent analytics data from being mixed between the two.
+For example - you can choose to have a playground environment for your game's beta testers which will be isolated from your production environment and will thus prevent analytics data from being mixed between the two.

 	![alt text](/img/tutorial_img/unity_grow/dashboardKeys.png "Game key and Env key")